 The battery powering the Zip is rated to last for 25 prints, and you can charge it with an included USB cable.
 The printer uses thermal dye technology, so you never need to buy ink cartridges for it.
 (However, you do need to buy paper packs.)

 Inserting the 2 x 3-inch paper into the Zip is a snap.
 You slide off the top cover and place the paper in the tray.
 Each pack includes a blue card with a bar code that must be placed on the bottom, facing downward.
+It uses the same ZINK printing process used on the the Kodak Smile or the HP Sprocket 2nd Edition, and paper may even be interchangeable between these different products.

 But working with the Zip app is not quite as easy.
 That's unfortunate, as you're restricted to using that app on your Android or iOS device to make prints.
 Using the Zip app on my Android phone, I noticed that images often imported the wrong way.
 You have to use the Zip app in portrait orientation, so all of my landscape-oriented photos imported across the frame, and so did some of my portraits, importing at 90 degrees.
 Even more annoying was when images imported smaller than their frame, leaving wasted white space and forcing me to zoom and rotate each image.
 A Polaroid representative said the company is aware of some bugs with the collage mode and some editing functions and is working to fix them.